PauloJPS/undergraduateThesis/README.md

-repository used to write my undergraduate thesis and program my simulations
+Codes from my undergraduate thesis